Acromic/bikesharing/README.md

 # bikesharing

 ## Overview of Project
 Bike-sharing trip analysis.
-To show how profitable the program could be.
+To show how profitable the bike-sharing program could be in Des Moines.

 ## Results
 * Graph shows the top start locations <br>